Chiang Mai Street Food: 8 Dishes You Must Try

 Siri Wattana & Thanin Markets

 These lesser known places are a hidden gem.
 They consist of two open-air markets that cover a one-kilometer area north of North Gate.
-One market provides you with takeaway items that you can save for another time, and the other features decadent street food to be consumed on the spot.
+You can buy takeaway items from one market and eat decadent food on the spot in the other.

 Kad Suan Kaew